Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Simulation study

 Unsurprisingly, there is not one testing method that outperforms others for all types of point processes.
 This suggests that a test user should make different implementation choices depending on the pattern at hand.
 Nevertheless, to choose the best possible test, they would need information that is typically unavailable in applications.
 In the absence of such knowledge, we argue that one should select a testing method that is generally the most reliable.
 Motivated by this, Table~\ref{tab:agg} contains aggregated results of our study.
-The table reveals that the advantage of using nonparametric replication over parametric MC becomes more significant for larger $W$.
-For $G_{loc,\alpha,\epsilon}$, tests with all replication methods perform similarly well on a smaller $W$.
-Neither approach leads to large over-rejections at $a=1$ and stochastic reconstruction leads to a slight improvement in power compared to parametric replication.
-For a larger $W$, parametric MC results in too many rejections at $a=1$.
+The table reveals that the advantage of using nonparametric over parametric replication was more significant for patterns on the larger $W$.
+For $G_{loc,\alpha,\epsilon}$, tests with all replication methods perform similarly well on the smaller $W$.
+Neither approach leads to large departures from the nominal size $\alpha^{(T)}$ (size deviance) and stochastic reconstruction leads to a slight improvement in power compared to parametric replication.
+For the larger $W$, parametric replication results in a greater size deviance.
 Both tiling and stochastic reconstruction improve on this.
-At the same time, they lead to similar or higher power as parametric MC.
+At the same time, they lead to similar or higher power as parametric replication.
 We encourage the use of tests with $G_{loc,\alpha,\epsilon}$ and either nonparametric replication method particularly for patterns with inter-point repelling.
-For tests with $K_{cyl,\alpha,\zeta}$, parametric MC outperforms tiling for a small $W$.
-When $W$ is larger, however, parametric MC leads to excess rejections at $a=1$.
+For tests with $K_{cyl,\alpha,\zeta}$, parametric replication outperforms tiling for the smaller $W$.
+When $W$ is larger, however, parametric replication leads to a large size deviance.
 Tiling improves on this significantly at a cost of lower power.
-Test with $K_{cyl,\alpha,\zeta}$ and tiling are generally most powerful for clustered patterns.
+Tests with $K_{cyl,\alpha,\zeta}$ and tiling are generally most powerful for clustered patterns.
 One should set a low $N_{tile}$ to minimise the risk of an excess probability of type I error.
-Tests combining $K_{cyl,\alpha,\zeta}$ and stochastic reconstruction tend to over-reject at $a=1$.
+Tests combining $K_{cyl,\alpha,\zeta}$ and stochastic reconstruction lead to the largest departures from the nominal size $\alpha^{(T)}$.
 Overall, the results reveal that nonparametric replication with tiling is the most robust in terms of balancing test size and power across all scenarios.